artturipa/myblog/sabsa_notes/blog.md

-# Framework to facilitate effective security practices
+# Framework to enable effective security practices

 I recently participated to SABSA foundation training.
 I was pleased by the ideas and concepts the training gave me.